nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > Well documented, well known by the community
 >
 > **Cons**:
-> For a Nightscout site a 7$ per month Hobby plan is not really worth it (compared to hosted solutions)
+> For a Nightscout site a 7$ per month Basic plan is not really worth it (compared to hosted solutions)
 > The Eco plan has the same limitations than the previous Free plan, for 5$ per month
 > Relying on the MongoDB Atlas database